CliveDev0413/key-prompts-system-godot/README.md

 If you're using Visual Studio Community, just use the Nuget Package Manager.
 If you're using Visual Studio Code, just use [this Nuget Package extension](https://marketplace.visualstudio.com/items?itemName=jmrog.vscode-nuget-package-manager) or look for another one.

+# Questions you would probably ask

+**Q. How do I customize the look of the prompts?**
+A. Well..
+The best and easiest way I could think of is if you just draw or add images on top of the key prompt sprite sheet that you want to customize.
+If you want to make an entirely different sprite sheet, you gotta edit the json files located in the `ButtonPromptTextures` folder.

+**Q. Will you add more controller prompts?**
+A. Im not sure.
+I only have a PS4 controller...

+**Q. What will my dinner be...**
+A. Idk, what do you like?

 # Licensing
-The key prompts system is free for commercial and personal uses.
+The key/button prompt system is free for commercial and personal uses.
 You can also remix and edit the code fore your personal uses.